DOI-USGS/asc-public-docs/docs/getting-started/using-spiceql/exploring-spiceqls-rest-python-and-cpp-apis.md

     !!! abstract "Limiting CKs and SPKs"

-        In comparison to SpiceQL, ISIS retrieves quality kernels that cover the range of the image and then iterates through the selected kernels to return the latest, high-priority quality kernels.
+        Regarding quality kernel indexing, ISIS retrieves quality kernels that cover the range of the image and then iterates through the selected kernels to return the latest, high-priority quality kernels.
+SpiceQL retrieves the highest priority SPK and all matching CKs by default.

         *`extractExactCkTimes()` defaults `limitCk` to `1` as it extracts all times associated with segments within a given ephemeris start and stop time in *one* CK file.